caffik/libml/README.md

 # libml

-This simple library implements classificator based on singular value decomposition (SVD).
+This is a simple library that implements a classifier based on singular value decomposition (SVD).

 Features:

 * A header-only library based on [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page).
 * Computations are fast executed thanks to [BS::thread_pool](https://github.com/bshoshany/thread-pool).

 ## Installation